Edit Blog Post

 Taking the tender to go exploring inhabited islands in the Atolls.

-The captain throws Floaty McBoaty into gear as we finish up our French toast breakfast, he is anxious to get ahead of a storm brewing just off the horizon.
+The captain throws Floaty McBoaty into gear as we finish up our french toast breakfast, he is anxious to get ahead of a storm brewing just off the horizon.
 Motoring to our next atoll, our boat spooks flying fish airborne and they sail great distances over a glassy blue sea before plopping back in.
-I drape my feet over the side of the boat and swing them as spinnaker dolphins playfully ride the bow ahead.

 On our way to the next Island